Fogo Island Inn

-Winner of over sixteen local and international awards including recognition by Travel + Leisure, Mr. and Mrs. Smith, ICE, enroute Magazine, Tatler, HNL.
-(Quite frankly, we have trouble keeping the list up-to-date.)
+Winner of over sixty-six local and international awards including recognition by Travel + Leisure, Mr. and Mrs. Smith, enRoute Magazine, Tatler, HNL, ELITE Traveller Top 100… and many more.
+The list is constantly growing!

 Humber River Hospital

 A lean, green and $1.5 billion facility, Humber River Hospital leverages the latest technology while improving safety, while improving patient comfort, safety and energy efficiency.
 HRH continues to meet its initial design to consume 42% less energy than comparable hospitals in Ontario.
 Green initiatives result in 20,000 savings in CO2 tonnage while operating costs dropped more than $3 million annually.
 The payback?
 Less than seven years makes this the most energy-efficient hospital in Canada.

 ● Engineering News Record’s Best Global Healthcare Project Gold Award

 ● Modern Healthcare Design Award